A Few Words About What A 404 Error Is And How It Can Kill Your SXO

 Hunting for errors.
 How to find a 404 error on your site?

-There are some good tools out there to help you find 404 errors on your site.
+There are some excellent tools out there to help you find 404 errors on your site.
 I personally use three of them on a daily basis:

-- Google Search Console is a completely free treasury of knowledge about your site and indexation.
-With this tool, you can easily check the health of your website, not only for 404 errors.
+- Google Search Console is a free treasury of knowledge about your site and indexation.
+With this tool, you can quickly check the health of your website, not only for 404 errors.

 source: Google Search Console

-- Screaming Frog, undoubtedly one of the favorite tools of SEO specialists.
+- Screaming Frog is undoubtedly one of the favorite tools of SEO specialists.
 The free version allows you to crawl up to 500 subpages of your website.
-After running the scan, you can see the server's response code in the "Status code" column and thus find pages with 404 error.
-Another solution that can help is Sitebulb, but it is a fully paid option.
-However, you can check its possibilities thanks to the 14 days of free use.
+After running the scan, you can see the server's response code in the "Status code" column and thus find pages with 404 errors.
+Another solution that can help is Sitebulb, which is a fully paid option.
+However, you can try it out thanks to the 14-day free trial.

 source: Screaming Frog

-- Ahrefs – in my opinion it is a very simple and helpful tool to analyze pages in terms of SEO, especially in the case of link building, but I’ll write more about it someday. :) Ahrefs allows you to schedule regular audits of the website for various bugs, including 404 errors.
+- Ahrefs – in my opinion, is a straightforward and helpful tool to analyze pages in terms of SEO, especially in the case of link building, but I'll write more about it someday. :) Ahrefs allows you to schedule regular website audits for various bugs, including 404 errors.

-Soft Error 404 – sounds harmless, but means trouble too
+Soft Error 404 – sounds harmless but means trouble

-While analyzing your website, you may come across a bug which is described in Google Search Console as “Submitted URL seems to be a Soft 404”.
+While analyzing your website, you may encounter a bug described in Google Search Console as "Submitted URL seems to be a Soft 404".
 What does it mean?
-The subpage doesn’t exist, but the browser still receives a status code of 200.
+The subpage doesn't exist, but the browser still receives a status code of 200.
 It also happens that the user is shown a page with little or almost empty content.
-Such a result will be indexed in the search results, which will mean that the Google robot, instead of indexing existing pages we want to, will return to a non-existent subpage and try to index it again and again.
-This means that we lose a valuable crawl budget on subpages that neither the user nor the robot should have access to.
+Such a result will be indexed in the search results, which means that the Google robot - instead of indexing existing pages we want it to, will return to a non-existent subpage and try to index it again and again.
+Therefore, we lose the crawl budget on subpages that neither the user nor the robot should be able to access.

-Well, it depends (yeah, I know it’s not funny anymore, but I can’t hold myself back). ;) In general, Google's recommendations are clear: if we don’t care about a given subpage in terms of position in search results, we can leave it as is.
-Single pages with 404 errors are found and removed from the Google index automatically.
+Well, it depends (yeah, I know it's not funny anymore, but I can't hold myself back). ;) In general, Google's recommendations are clear: if we don't care about a given subpage in terms of position in search results, we can leave it as it is.
+Single pages with 404 errors are automatically found and removed from the Google index.